qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

   pair: Loading; SpatiaLite layers

-* SpatiaLite database --- Similarly to PostGIS databases, :class:`QgsDataSourceUri` can be used for generation of data source identifier:
+* SpatiaLite database --- Similarly to PostGIS databases, :class:`QgsDataSourceUri <qgis.core.QgsDataSourceUri>`_ can be used for generation of data source identifier:

   .. code-block:: python